 Is drinking alcohol a risk factor for lung cancer?
 That is, does drinking increases the chance of getting the disease?
-No. Drinking alcohol and lung cancer are not linked or associated.
+No. Drinking alcohol and lung cancer are not linked.

 - Smoking tobacco (by far the leading risk factor).